 Nature and Wellbeing volunteer, Sue, led seasonal art workshops with members of Chard Memory Café.

 The idea behind the art sessions was to inspire conversations and reminiscing, using photographs, maps and other information to trigger memories and ideas.
-Many of Chard Memory Café’s members grew up in the Blackdown Hills and enjoy sharing stories of cycling and picking apples from local orchards during their childhood.
-Members have created some beautiful seasonal artwork, which has been exhibited in Ferne Animal Sanctuary’s new visitors centre.
+Many of Chard Memory Café’s members grew up in the Blackdown Hills and enjoyed sharing stories of cycling and picking apples from local orchards during their childhood.
+Members created some beautiful seasonal artwork, which was exhibited in Ferne Animal Sanctuary’s new visitors centre.

 Rhea Cousins, Alzheimer’s Society’s dementia support worker, explains: